shashankboosi/FakeNewsML/README.md

 4) If you want to experiment with the pre processing and feature extraction results you can delete the contents in the folders `preprocessed_data` and `final_features`.

+5) You need to run the `main.py` for the whole project to execute.

 ### Implementation